 The most common cause of this issue is misfire.
-It may not show as a code but in some cars will cause the SES light to blink erratically.
-Also, note the engine temp must be above 135 degrees F for the PCM to allow lockup.
-If you have an SES light on scan for codes first then contact us for help.
+It may not show as a code but, in some cars, will cause the SES light to blink erratically.
+Also, note the engine temperature must be above 135 degrees F for the PCM to allow lockup.
+If you have an SES light on, scan for codes first then contact us for help.

 9. I was driving my car at WOT and it would not shift into 4th.
 What’s wrong?

 Nothing unless you have the 4L60E PCM programmed to make a WOT 4th shift.
 It is disallowed in the factory tune.
 The 700R4 alternately cannot do a WOT shift into fourth unless it has a modified TV plunger sleeve.

 10. My 700R4 or 4L60E will shift from first to second even when I have it in manual low.
 Is something wrong?

 No. Both transmissions, for different reasons, are commanded to upshift at very high rpm or speed from first gear.
 Each requires a special shift kit to avoid this.
 This kit is only available in our Level 3 units.

 11. My speedometer is not working and my car won’t change gears.

 Check for codes and check the wiring of your VSS (vehicle speed sensor).
 This measurement is required for shifts to occur properly.

 12. What’s the break in time for my new transmission and/or converter and is there any procedure?